 The National Weather Service has deemed extreme heat as the deadliest weather phenomenon over a 30-year average1.
 Heatwaves are becoming increasingly hotter, lasting longer, and are happening more frequently2.
 With the increasing demand for business products and services, it is expected that workers are going to be busier than ever during a very hot summer season.
 It is important to prevent heat-related adverse effects for the safety of employees and the health of the business.
-You can help protect yourself, colleagues, and employees by raising awareness, examining the environment, and coming together with a plan to prevent the conditions that cause heat-related illness, injuries, and deaths.
+You can help protect yourself, colleagues, and employees by raising awareness, examining the environment, and developing a plan to prevent the conditions that cause heat-related illnesses, injuries, and deaths.

 Lower the Risk of Heat-Related Illness or Injury

 Here are three steps to help lower the likelihood of someone in your company experiencing a heat-related illness or injury.

 1. Raising awareness on the effects of nonoccupational factors.

 People regulate heat and water loss and retention differently throughout their life stages.
 Older people and pregnant people are at increased risk for heat-related illnesses.
 This is due to the need for greater amounts of energy to cool down on a hot day.
 Additionally, people with certain health conditions, such as heart disease and diabetes, are also at increased risk for heat-related illnesses.
 The disease process, along with certain medications used to manage chronic illnesses, alters a person’s ability to adjust water, salt, and minerals levels.
 Irregular equilibrium states become exacerbated when people are exposed to really high temperatures.

 Several substances can alter a person’s ability to regulate their core body temperature.
 Medications, including diuretics, antihistamines, and laxatives, decrease tolerance to higher temperatures.
 People who consume alcohol, especially during the hottest parts of the day, are at higher risk of becoming dehydrated and experiencing heat-related symptoms.